 Another thing to keep in mind is that just like food, antibiotics go off.
-Keeping leftover antibiotics may lead you to take expired medications, which means they may not work when you need them or may make you feel more ill.
-Liquid antibiotics often require refrigeration and expire quickly; other antibiotics may not be labelled with a specific expiry date.
+Keeping leftover antibiotics may lead you to take expired medicines, which means they may not work when you need them or may make you feel more ill.
+Liquid antibiotics often need to be kept in the fridge and expire quickly; other antibiotics may not be labelled with a specific expiry date.

 Should you finish a course of antibiotics?

-Often you will feel better before your course of antibiotics is finished and more studies are showing that shorter courses of antibiotics are just as effective as longer courses.
-However, treatment guidelines are being updated with this new information so your prescriber will be taking this into account when they decide your treatment.
+Often you will feel better before your course of antibiotics is finished.
+More studies are showing that shorter courses of antibiotics are just as effective as longer courses.
+However, treatment guidelines are being updated with this new information, so your prescriber will take this into account when they decide your treatment.

 For some infections it is important to take antibiotics for a while after you feel better to make sure the infection is gone, so it is always best to complete your antibiotics as advised the prescriber.
-If in doubt, talk to your prescriber about the shortest course that would be best for you.
+If in doubt, talk to your prescriber.

 Dispose of antibiotics correctly